cabinetoffice/ova-finder-prototype/README.md

                   ]
                 }) }}
 ```
-The value in mental health corresponds exactly to `helpsWith: ["mental health"],`
+The value in mental health corresponds exactly to the organisation data `helpsWith: ["mental health"],`

 ## Disclaimer
 There are probably bugs in this, but as it is for prototyping purposes it should be fine.